denniszielke/phoenix/challenges.2.md

 - Launch the nginx deployment via yaml file (see if you can download it somewhere?)
 - Launch a custom image from your registry (learn about secrets)
+- You can declare a namespace inside your yaml file